 Kaliya Restaurant– a fancy restaurant on the highest points of the caldera in Fira has a vegan menu section.
 Probably the only place on the Greek Islands that has tempeh and tofu on the menu!?
 We passed by a couple of times and had a look at the menu at the decorated entranceway (where people stopped by just to click their photo).
 As you can see, prices are $$$$.
 The café near Kaliya (in pic) has plant milks.

-Let me know if you’ve been to these places and how was the experience!
+Let me know in the comments if you’ve been to any of these places, and how was the experience!

 On this trip we didn’t do much of grocery shopping (yay) and only went to mini-markets for snacks, instant food or beer/beverages.
 Always came across some vegan products like Alpro milks, Starbucks cold coffee and Violife cheese!
 We didn’t need to buy those but we were happy to find instant noodles (yes, the chicken flavour is actually vegan) and such.
 You will also find many smoothie kiosks and fruits stalls selling fresh fruit juice.
 We found some good acai smoothies and it doesn’t usually contain milk.